hennypurwadi/habit_tracking_app/README.md

         [3] Enter 3 to EDIT HABIT'S PERIOD TO DAILY [4] Enter 4 to EDIT HABIT'S PERIOD TO WEEKLY [X] Enter X to EXIT

+4.Analyse sub menu :

+        [1] Enter 1 to DISPLAY ALL HABITS
+        [2] Enter 2 to DISPLAY ALL DAILY HABITS
+        [3] Enter 3 to DISPLAY ALL WEEKLY HABITS.
+        [4] Enter 4 to DISPLAY LONGEST STREAK HABITS.
+        [5] Enter 5 to DISPLAY LONGEST STREAK OF DAILY HABIT.
+        [6] Enter 6 to DISPLAY LONGEST STREAK OF WEEKLY HABIT.
+        [7] Enter 7 to DISPLAY LONGEST STREAK OF A GIVEN HABIT.
+        [8] Enter 8 to DISPLAY HABIT YOU STRUGGLED THE MOST.
+        [X] Enter X to EXIT.